Coneheads poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Beldar decides to fully commit to life on Earth, taking a job and embracing suburbia while waiting for rescue from Remulak., moving from reaction to action.

 At 42 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Connie falls in love with Ronnie, a human, raising the stakes about identity and belonging.
+Notably, this crucial beat Connie falls in love with Ronnie, a human, raising the stakes about identity and belonging.
 Simultaneously, the rescue ship from Remulak finally makes contact., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 63 minutes (72% through) represents the emotional nadir.
 Here, The Coneheads are captured by the INS and face deportation, or Beldar is finally summoned back to Remulak to face punishment for his failure, forcing them to leave their Earth life behind., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.